How Do I Pay for Long-Term Care?

 - Hair and nail hygiene services

 The above list is not intended to be all-inclusive.
-For additional information visit the Kansas Department on Aging and Disability Services.
+For additional information contact the Kansas Department of Health and Environment.